joealden/corum-api/README.md

 ## Usage

-**WARNING:** This is a WIP, and might possibly on work when authenticated with my graphcool account. _(For example, the included `.graphcoolrc` contains the ID of my deployment)_

 ### Deploying the API
 To deploy the API (either locally or on a graphcool server), run the following commands: